 Both brothers joined the Nazi Party, although Rudolf was more into it.
 Both were captured in World War II, but both survived.
 Adolf, or Adi, and Rudolf, or Rudi, fell out after the war.
 Rudi formed his own company: Puma.
 Adi founded his own: Adidas, short for "Adi Dassler."
 He died in 1978.

-November 3, 1908: William Howard Taft, Secretary of War, is elected the 27th President of the United States, defeating former Congressman William Jennings Bryan of Nebraska.
+November 3, 1908: William Howard Taft, Secretary of War, is elected the 27th President of the United States, defeating Bryan.
 Taft gets 51.6 percent of the popular vote, and wins the Electoral Vote 321 to 162.

 Theodore Roosevelt chose not to run for what would have been a 3rd term, and chose Taft, who would really have preferred to have been named Chief Justice of the U.S. Supreme Court.
 TR warned Taft to not let the press take his picture on the golf course.
 Despite this warning, and his weight, which made him look ridiculous on the golf course, it happened, and TR called him onto the carpet.